Miss Louisiana's Teen and Louisiana musicians to ride on Louisiana's Rose Bowl Parade float

 This will be Louisiana's third time having a float in the California parade.

-This year's theme is "Explore Louisiana," which will feature three Louisiana-based musicians- Shawn Ardoin, Miranda Shaw, and James Burden.
+This year's theme is "Explore Louisiana," which will feature three Louisiana-based musicians- Shawn Ardoin, Amanda Shaw, and James Burden.

 "There are people from Louisiana that flew down to help decorate the float.
 There are people from Louisiana that are now living in California and there are people that are alumni of LSU here decorating the floats," Kirkpatrick said.
 "It has been just a great experience and I am really trying to take it all in because I know it's a once in a lifetime opportunity."

-The float will have over 130,000 roses which will be used to create a joker with a moving arm, and Fleur de Lis to represent Louisiana's rich culture.
+The float will have over 130,000 roses which will be used to create a jester with a moving arm, and fleur de lis to represent Louisiana's rich culture.

 Trending News